 Gender is at the top of the agenda in International Development.

-“ Promote Gender Equality and Empower Women” is the third Millennium Development Goal (MDG), announced in 2000 by the Secretary General of the UN.
+“ Promote Gender Equality and Empower Women” is the third Millennium Development Goal (MDG), announced in 2000 by the Secretary-General of the United Nations.
 The promoting part of the goal has been tackled, now it is time to act.

-The Guardian Global Development recently featured an interactive graph showing Women’s rights by country (please see below- its worth a watch).
-It gives a great overview the legal side of the topic (which often is what actually changes things) showing country by country, what laws and legislations prevent or allow women’s rights.
+The Guardian Global Development recently featured an interactive graph showing Women’s rights by country.
+It gives a great overview of the legal side of the topic (which often is what actually changes things) showing country by country, what laws and legislation prevent or allow women’s rights.

 Gender is everywhere.

 A few weeks ago I received a notification from a discussion group on LinkedIn that discusses gender issues.
 The discussion started with the question:“How do you define empowering women in few words?
 All women want to be empowered but a few women seek power”

 I was baffled.
 I did not and still do not, think that there is a way of defining “women empowerment” in a few words.
 I also don’t agree with the second statement on women not seeking power -what does seeking power mean anyways?

 As I expected, a series of clichéd explanations started coming up in the comments to this question.
 Some suggested that empowering women was giving them self-confidence, others mentioned equal treatment within the law, others suggested economic independence, and some spoke of access to health care and quality education, the list goes on.
 All valid points, but they still were not a holistic explanation of what women empowerment means.

 As I read on, it became clear that finding one sentence was probably not possible, the definitions – or indicators- that define women empowerment are too many.